 All editable tags must be contained within a module tag.
 Module tags are used to group together editables in a way that makes sense for an editor, for example all of the navigation elements, or a block with an image, a headline and a CTA button.

-That's it – you're ready to get started building a template.
-If you head to the template section of your Taxi account, you can download some existing templates and see this code in action, or you can add Taxi Syntax to your own HTML build and upload it into Taxi.
+That's it you're ready to get started building a Design System.
+If you head to the Email Design System section of your Taxi account, you can download some existing HTML and see this code in action, or you can add Taxi Syntax to your own HTML build and upload it into Taxi.